Hawaii’s Okinawan Festival canceled due to COVID-19 pandemic

 “It was a difficult decision, but it is ‘Makutu,’ the right thing to do,” said Lynn Miyahira, Hawaii United Okinawa Association president.
 “The health and safety of festival attendees, our kupuna, performers, and volunteers during this COVID-19 pandemic is our most important concern.”

-This would have been its 38th annual event and had been scheduled Aug.
-31 and Sept.
-1 at the Hawaii Convention Center.
+This would have been its 38th annual event and had been scheduled for Sept.
+5-6 at the Hawaii Convention Center.

 The association reviewed guidelines from the Centers for Disease Control, Gov. David Ige’s proclamations and Mayor Kirk Caldwell’s emergency proclamations — including guidelines for social distancing — in making its decision, Miyahira said.